themarcusaurelius/trailToad/README.md

 ### 13. Deploy the live site to Heroku.

 We will be using ([Heroku](https://www.heroku.com/) to host our live online store.
-It is free and easy-to-use

-Log into Heroku and create an app.
+It is free and easy-to-use.
+Just log into in, create an app, and do the following:

 Connect the GitHub repository to the app: